MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/c-management-group-and-subscription-organization.md

     - **Policy boundary:** Subscriptions serve as a boundary for the assignment of Azure policies.
 For example, secure workloads such as PCI typically require additional policies to achieve compliance, and this additional overhead does not need considered holistically if a separate subscription is used.
 Similarly, development environments may have more relaxed policy requirements relative to production environments.

-    - **Target network topology** – virtual networks cannot be shared across subscriptions, but they can be connected using different technologies, such as virtual network peering or ExpressRoute.
-Hence, it is important to consider network composition and which workloads must communicate with one another when deciding if a new subscription is required.
+    - **Target network topology** Virtual networks can't be shared across subscriptions, but they can be connected using different technologies such as virtual network peering or ExpressRoute.
+It is important to consider network composition and which workloads must communicate with one another when deciding if a new subscription is required.

 - Group subscriptions under management groups aligned within the management group structure and policy requirements at scale.

-- Establish a dedicated "management" subscription within the top-level/root management group to support global management capabilities such as Log Analytics workspaces, automation runbooks, and custom RBAC definitions.
+- Establish a dedicated "management" subscription within the top-level/root management group to support global management capabilities such as Log Analytics workspaces, automation runbooks, and custom role-based access control definitions.

 <!-- -->

-- Avoid prescriptive and rigid subscription models, opting instead for a set of criteria to flexibly structure subscriptions across the organization, ensuring that as new workloads and business units are considered, subscriptions do not become limiting.
+- To keep subscriptions from becoming limiting while new workloads and business units are evaluated, avoid prescriptive and rigid subscription models and opt for a set of criteria to flexibly structure subscriptions across the organization.

   - One size does not fit all for subscriptions; what works for one business unit may not work for another.
 Some applications may coexist within the same "landing zone" subscription while others may require their own subscriptions.

 ## 3. Configure subscription quota and capacity

-Azure is ultimately comprised of a finite set of resources, so when considering enterprise scale Azure adoption involving large resource quantities, it is essential that attention be given to ensuring sufficient capacity and SKUs, and for attained capacity to be understood and monitored.
+Since Azure is comprised of a finite set of resources, it's critical to ensure sufficient capacity and SKUs and to understand and monitor attained capacity when considering enterprise-scale Azure adoption with large resource quantities.

 **Design considerations:**

-- Platform limits and quotas within the Azure platform for services.
+- Platform limits and quotas within the Azure platform for services

-- Availability of required SKUs within chosen Azure regions.
+- Availability of required SKUs within chosen Azure regions

 - Subscription quotas are not capacity guarantees and are applied on a per region basis.